MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/wdi-tlv-link-id.md

 ---
 title: WDI_TLV_LINK_ID (dot11wificxtypes.hpp)
 ms.topic: reference
-description: WDI_TLV_LINK_ID is a WiFiCx TLV that contains an AP's link ID . ms.date: 07/21/2023
+description: WDI_TLV_LINK_ID is a WiFiCx TLV that contains the AP's link ID that is used when setting or querying the link-specific keys on a multi-link connection. ms.date: 07/21/2023
 ---